Roll20/help.roll20.net/_posts/2012-09-05-sidebar-jukebox.markdown

 ## Renaming Tracks

-  To rename a track, simple click on its title-- this will allow you to edit the name.
+  To rename a track, simple click on its title in the Jukebox tab of the Sidebar (after you've added it to the Jukebox playlist).
+Type a new name and press Return to save.